Posted: December 14, 2015

 How Gratitude Can Impact Your Relationship

-According to Gottman’s research, these are things like:
+According to Gottman’s research, these are things like:- Listening to one another

 - Asking questions